Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/General_Abyss/Regions/The_Sprawl.md

 ## Sapients

-The Sprawl is connected to the Ancient Ecumene, various sprawl species originated from the Ancient Ecunene.
+The Sprawl is connected to the Ancient Ecumene, various sprawl species originated from the Ancient Ecumene.
 So what is shown here are Sprawl entities in general, instead of strictly beings of the sprawl.
 So you see a lot of overlap with the species.

 ### Darwinian